 Data for each individual ZEV and PHEV qualifying for additional environmental justice vehicle values of subsection (e)(2):

-New ZEVs and PHEVs Provided for Use in Qualifying Community-based Clean Mobility Programs at the first day of the model year through December 31 of the calendar year: VIN, model year, make, model, test group, Executive Order number of community-based program, name of community-based clean mobility program, MSRP, sales price for the vehicle, date of sale/lease, and copy of the vehicle purchase agreement.
+New ZEVs and PHEVs Provided for Use in Community-based Clean Mobility Programs at the first day of the model year through December 31 of the calendar year: VIN, model year, make, model, test group, Executive Order number of community-based clean mobility program, name of community-based clean mobility program, MSRP, sales price for the vehicle, date of sale/lease, and copy of the vehicle purchase agreement.

 Vehicles in California Sold At the End of Lease to Participating Dealerships in January 1 through December 31 of the calendar year: VIN, make, model, test group, MSRP, odometer reading at time of sale, participating dealer name, participating dealer address, date vehicle sold to a participating dealer.